tiagoalexandresilva/Illuminatus-Game-Project/README.md

 an - undo as many moves you want.

 gr - save a game you are playing.
-Ex: gr table1
+Ex: gr mytable

 rsv - resolve the current game.